FrayPozo/fraypozo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Assistant Professor
+subtitle: <a href='https://cee.fiu.edu'>Department of Civil & Environmental Engineering</a>, Research Assistant Professor

 profile:
   align: right
   image: fray_sw.jpeg
   image_circular: true # crops the image to make it circular
   more_info: >
-    <p>Dept. of Civil and Environmental Engineering</p>
+    #<p>Dept. of Civil and Environmental Engineering</p>
-    <p>Engineering Center</p>
+    #<p>Engineering Center</p>
-    <p>Florida International University</p>
+    #<p>Florida International University</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am a Research Assistant Professor working in the [Innovative Bridge Technologies/Accelerated Bridge Construction University Transportation Center (IBT-ABC UTC)](https://abc-utc.fiu.edu) of the [Department of Civil & Environmental Engineering](https://cee.fiu.edu) at [Florida International University](https://fiu.edu).

-I am a researcher working at the intersection of structural and construction engineering, motivated by the resilience and sustainability of communities.
-I develop mechanics-based methods to predict the behavior of partially composite concrete structures, investigate the behavior of structural components under static and cyclical load, and perform structural reliability analyses.
+My work intersects many aspects of structural and construction engineering, such as material characterization, empirical formwork performance, large-scale structural testing, and structural reliability.
+I have previously developed mechanics-based methods to predict the behavior of partially composite concrete structures, investigated the behavior of structural components under static and cyclical load, and performed structural reliability analyses.
 These aspects help engineers and stakeholders make informed decisions about the implementation of sustainable and economical materials and components to promote a more sustainable world.

-I have experience using structural analysis methods and techniques, computer algorithms and finite element software, and displacement, load, strain, and temperature sensors to introduce sustainable and durable alternatives for bridge and building components, develop calculation methods that engineers can use to complete routine design tasks and increase community resilience through the use of calibrated safety factors.
+My research interests involve precast/prestressed concrete, FRP-reinforced concrete, structural mechanics, reliability analysis and code development, sustainable construction, and digital fabrication with concrete.